UCSMA-Project/ucsma-rate-control/README.md

 To compile the `unlock.ko` kernel module (to send unlock signals), copy all files from the `kernel-module` directory of the `ucsma-rate-control` repo into the `ucsma/build_dir/ath/ath9k/` directory (which should be present if you have successfully run `build.sh` at least once) and run `build.sh`.

 The resulting `unlock.ko` should be present at `ucsma/result/modules/unlock.ko`.

+# Blueprint of Wireless Unlocking
+Current implementation of unlocking uses wires to pass the unlocking signal.
+One of the next steps of this project is to implement the unlocking wirelessly.

+By the time of writing this document, the equipment to implement wireless unlocking has been bought but the project was interrupted by the COVID-19 pandemic as the university was physically shut down.

+Here we provide a blueprint of how the wireless unlocking should be implemented.
+The unlocking signal produced by the chips should be passed to a module which will rely the signal wirelessly.

+The wireless module we bought is E10-433MD-SMA which is essentially a modulation of RF chip SI4463.
+Detailed documentation including how to programming this chip, provided by the manufacture can be found at http://www.ebyte.com/product-view-news.aspx?id=59.
+And the data sheet for SI4463 can be found at https://www.silabs.com/documents/public/data-sheets/Si4464-63-61-60.pdf

+The wireless module must be driven by a micro-controller, the MCU(micro-controller unit) we chose is Arduino Uno Rev3, which is a popular and widely-used open-source MCU.
+The documentation on how to programming it can be found at arduino.cc.

+The chip communicate with Arduino via Serial Peripheral Interfect(SPI), the datasheet of the wireless module has instructions on how to connect the wireless module to Ardunio.

+The workflow of sending an unlocking signal should be: chip produces a unlocking signal -> Arduino detects the unlocking signal -> Arduino drives the wireless module to rely the signal wirelessly.

+The workflow of receiving an unlocking signal should be: wireless module detects a signal -> Arduino detects the unlocking signal and generate a hardware interrupt for the chip -> OS of the chip handle the interrupt.

+Notice that SI4463 should be put on direct mode, which means that the wireless module sending data synchronously and does not conduct any packet handle.
+This can minimize the latency as unlocking is a latency-sensitive job.